 - Roughing it: Roughing it is when you and your loved ones treat camping like a traditional experience.
 You set up a (safe) campfire, grill some food and look at the stars.

 - Glamping: Glamping is a relatively new phrase that embodies a more modern camping experience.
 With glamping, you and your family camp with modern amenities like electricity, wifi, tablets and other gadgets.

 Once you and your loved ones decide on the best way to camp, you'll need a few basic items to pull off a great adventure on your property.
-Make sure to check out our Accredited Partner Academy Sports, one of the best options for getting all your camping gear in one go!
+Make sure to check out our Authorized Partner Academy Sports, one of the best options for getting all your camping gear in one go!